BAH Rate Example for E5:

 Military installations in El Paso County include Fort Carson, Peterson Space Force Base, Schriever Space Force Base, United States Air Force Academy, and NORAD.
 Buckley Space Force Base is located in Denver.

 Located in the Front Range of the Rocky Mountains, Fort Carson is 60 miles South of Denver on I-25, off of exit 135 (to the main gate) or exit 132B (Gate 20).
 It's nestled in the extreme southwest corner of Colorado Springs, at the base of Cheyenne Mountain.
 Government ID cardholders have numerous options when accessing Fort Carson.
 Non-ID cardholders are required to enter through the main gate, located off of Highway 115, and require a visitor's pass prior to entry.
 To access the post, drivers need a valid driver's license, vehicle registration, proof of insurance, and valid photo ID.
-For details, call 719-524-1896.
+For help, contact the Fort Carson Visitor's Center, (719) 524-1896.

 Taxi Service: Various local taxi companies offer pickup and drop off to post.
 An example of a fare cost from Fort Carson to the downtown area is $35 to $45.